This document contains the following sections:

 Welcome to the first step towards supporting the Eclipse Data Tool Platform (DTP) by Oracle.
 This document provides a high-level tour through each of the Oracle Database Plugin features.

-The Database Explorer is the Datasource View provided by the DTP.
-You use it to create Database connections and to navigate the database.
+The Eclipse view that you use to work with databases is the Data Source Explorer provided by the DTP, shown in Figure 9-1.
+You use it to create database connections and to navigate the database.

 You can create a connection to a database.